UtkarshVerma/dwmblocks-async/README.md

 done
 ```

 This is inefficient when running multiple commands that need to be updated at different frequencies.
-For example, displaying an unread mail count and a clock in the statusbar:
+For example, to display an unread mail count and a clock in the statusbar:

 ```sh
 while :; do
     xsetroot -name "$(mailCount) $(date)"